 15:10 – 15:30 Assembly

 As readers, we will use a variety of texts from the school reading spine.
-We will compare traditional tales with more modern equivalents and take different aspects of the tales to explore in greater depth, such as the bears from Goldilocks.
+We will compare traditional tales with more modern equivalents and take different aspects of the tales to explore in greater depth.

 As mathematicians, we will learn about place value within 100 and this will include counting in 2s, 3s, 5s and 10s.
 We will also learn about addition and subtration within 100 and further develop our knowledge of 2d and 3d shapes by recognising their properties.